Revision Surgery for Spine Deformity In Adults: An Overview

 While excellent results can be achieved with revision surgery, especially when patients receive care from a highly experienced multidisciplinary team, the likelihood of effective symptom control does diminish with each successive revision surgery.
 Moreover, revision surgeries are associated with a higher risk of complications.
 Patients who undergo revision surgery primarily to address deformity, and/or to correct spinal coronal/sagittal balance, will most likely see some improvement.

 The degree to which pain relief can be achieved with revision surgery is somewhat harder to anticipate.
-Overall, Dr. Cunningham says, the best results from revision surgeries are usually seen in patients with radiculopathy or stenosis symptoms in the legs that is treated surgically with decompression surgery.
+Overall, the best results from revision surgeries are usually seen in patients with radiculopathy or stenosis symptoms in the legs that is treated surgically with decompression surgery.

 Relief of back pain symptoms varies; however, patients with more severe pain appear to show the most marked improvement.

-In order to continue improving outcomes in treatment, Dr. Cunningham and his colleagues at HSS are also looking at ways to optimize bone tissue formation, remodeling, and growth.
+In order to continue improving outcomes in treatment, HSS spinal surgeons are also looking at ways to optimize bone tissue formation, remodeling, and growth.
 Substances called bone morphogenic proteins (BMPs) help build stronger bone and have been widely used to promote better success and stronger spinal fusions.

 In addition, ensuring that patients are not Vitamin D and/or calcium deficient may improve their “bone health”, thereby strengthening their bone and improving their ability to tolerate the insertion of rods, screws, and other instrumentation, as needed.